bvibber/wasmosis/README.md

 A Rust API building on the same syscalls will have prettier structs and functions wrapping these to aid in type-safety and lifetime control.

+## Application APIs

+Application-specific protocols providing function-oriented or object-oriented interfaces can be built on top of handles and message calls.
+Currently there is no reference counting for handle cap refs, but this might be a useful extension.

+## Bootstrap

+_This design is not final._

+A module, once loaded, won't be able to do anything without a callable handle from some other service!
+There are two main ways to get a cap value into the module:

+* Caps may be passed into an _exported_ entry point function.
+* WebAssembly modules may _import_ foreign functions at instantiation time, which are made available for call just as local functions.
+(Can also import numeric values for global variables, though I'm not 100% sure these work for data symbols.
+Need to research more.)
+These functions could return specific factory interfaces.

+Passing an interface factory handle into an entry point makes sense for things that feel like they'd be passed into a state struct or object.
+On the other hand, imports to the global function namespace might make it much easier to implement various wrapper functions around multiple types.

+Ideally it should be statically determinable whether a module claims to support a particular application protocol before firing it up and sending data into it (though of course it can always implement a protocol "wrong").
+This will probably be based on its exports.

 # Portability

 Non-JS kernels for non-web WebAssembly embeddings would also be possible, but I have not yet looked into it.